MHF0/Penetration-Testing/W01D04 OWASP Installaion.md

 - Now Click in `Start`

-- You should have like the image
+- You should have like this

 ![OWASP-7](./img/Screenshot_7.png)

-- Now for `login` write `root` and the `password` is `owaspbwa` then you shuold have like the image:
+- Now for `login` write `root` and the `password` is `owaspbwa`

 ![OWASP-8](./img/Screenshot_8.png)

-- Now you can visite this IP adress `192.168.1.85` you should have like this
+- Now you can visite this IP adress `192.168.1.85` in your browser

 ![OWASP-9](./img/Screenshot_9.png)

 5. Now `Start` the Kali linux with `OWASP` to check the server is runing in our kali or not

-- Opean the terminal and use this command `ping 192.168.1.85` and you will get like this
+- Opean the terminal and use this command `ping 192.168.1.85`

 ![OWASP-10](./img/Screenshot_10.png)